hpc-io/prov-io/README.md

 # PROV-IO

 ---
 PROV-IO is an I/O-centric provenance management framework for scientific data.
 It provides an interface for data provenance tracking and stores provenance as RDF triples.
 [PROV-IO data model](https://github.com/hpc-io/prov-io/blob/master/doc/provio-latest.png) follows [W3C PROV-DM](https://www.w3.org/TR/prov-dm/) and is an extension of it.
 PROV-IO has been integarted with [HDF5 vol-provenance connector](https://github.com/hpc-io/vol-provenance) to track provenance of scientific data in HDF5 applications.
-PROV-IO has been tested on Ubuntu 18.04 and Cray Linux.
+PROV-IO is tested on Ubuntu 18.04 and Cray Linux.

 ## Publications
 Please cite the following paper if your project uses PROV-IO:  <br />